gvwilson/sdxjs/test/index.md

 If a test completes without an exception, it passes.
-If any of the `assert` calls inside the test raises an `AssertionError`, the test fails, and if it raises any other exception, it's an error.
+If any of the `assert` calls inside the test raises an `AssertionError`, the test fails, and if it [%g raise_exception "raises" %] any other exception, it's an error.
 After all tests are run,
 `main` reports the number of results of each kind.